The Art Of Mindful MultiTasking

 Recently, Gloria Mark, an associate professor at the Donald Bren School of Information and Computer Sciences at the University of California, observed a sample of workers and recorded their movements for three full days.
 In her research, she discovered that workers spend on average just 11 minutes on a task before being distracted.

 What’s even more astonishing is that it takes the average worker 23 minutes to finally get back on task again.
+If you want to play stake7 online casino – visit here.
 What this research suggests is that the average worker spends just 22 minutes per hour working on a specific task!
 Interestingly, in Marks’ study, slightly more than half of the distractions came from external stimuli, such as emails, text messages, phone-calls, and people, while slightly less than half were from internal stimuli, such as being lost in thought or focusing on discomforts such as back pain and neck pain.

 Compounding the loss of performance from distractions is the amount of valuable energy that’s wasted when we shift our attention from one task to another and then back again, which tends to be more the norm than the exception in today’s workplace.